 Ascended Extra: In the original film, she's just a pair of feet sticking out from beneath a house.
 Here, she's the Big Bad who instigates all the trouble in Oz, including the birth of the Wicked Witch of the West.

 Even Evil Has Standards: She's quite visibly taken aback by Theodora's wickedness, particularly her decision to take no prisoners.
 It seems she's power hungry instead of openly sadistic... except when it comes to Glinda.
-Once seeing the transformed Theodora, she offers to revert her physical appearance
+Upon seeing the transformed Theodora, she offers to revert her physical appearance.

 Evil Brit: Speaks with a British accent, even though her sisters don't.